 Dr. Gutman’s research interests are wide-ranging; they include seniors’ housing, long term care, health promotion, seniors and emergency preparedness and prevention of elder abuse and neglect.
 Projects recently completed include a comprehensive literature review of the impact of biological, chemical and radiological hazards as well as climate change on seniors’ health, a study of emergency preparedness among seniors, a study of migrant live-in caregivers providing elder-care and a study of the service needs of Vancouver Punjabi and Mandarin-speaking older immigrants.

-Louise Plouffe brings extensive experience in aging policy and knowledge translation within Canada and internationally to her current role as Director of Research, International Longevity Centre Canada.
-She conducted and guided policy research and analyses related to healthy, active aging for the Public Health Agency of Canada and the National Advisory Council on Aging for over twenty years.
-On assignment to the World Health Organization, Louise led the development of WHO Age Friendly Cities initiative, which has since become a global movement, as well as the seminal report Older Persons and Emergencies: An Active Ageing Perspective.
-Has also published scholarly articles on the evolution of age-friendly communities internationally and in Canada.
-Most recently, Louise directed the program of research at the International Longevity Centre Brazil, where she authored comparative aging policy analyses and fostered Canada-Brazil exchanges on aging and health.
+Louise Plouffe holds a Ph.D. in Psychology from the University of Ottawa, Canada.
+She brings extensive experience in aging policy within Canada and with the World Health Organization in her current role as ILC-BR’s Senior Researcher where she plays a leading role in international comparative policy research and advice.
+She conducted and guided policy research and analyses related to healthy aging for the Public Health Agency of Canada and the National Advisory Council on Aging for many years, and was a consultant on aging and health promotion to the World Health Organization, the Pan-American Health Organization and the European Commission.
+Together with Alexander Kalache, Louise led the development of WHO Age Friendly Cities initiative, which has since become a global movement, as well as the seminal report Older Persons and Emergencies: An Active Ageing Perspective.
+Louise has also published scholarly articles on the evolution of age-friendly communities internationally and in Canada.
 She has served on several boards and committees, including the Advisory Board of the Institute of Aging (Canadian Institutes for Health Research) and the Canadian Association on Gerontology.
-In recognition of her distinguished contributions, Louise has received a Knowledge Translation Award from the Public Health Agency of Canada; the Contributions to Gerontology Award from the Canadian Association on Gerontology and the Margaret Griffiths Volunteer Award from the Ottawa Council on Aging.
-She holds a Ph.D. in Psychology from the University of Ottawa, Canada.
+In recognition of her distinguished contributions, Louise has received the Knowledge Translation Award from the Public Health Agency of Canada as well as the Contributions to Gerontology Award from the Canadian Association on Gerontology.